JCMontalbano/Code-portfolio/README.md

 # Code-portfolio
 This is a place to show what sort of code I write.
+I also did the analysis at https://ridemap.ai

 ### phisherDetector
 It was suggested to me that I should write a method using natural language processing, recursive webpage scraping, and neural networks to automatically scan and distinguish two sets of websites.
 The result is a set of 5 interlocking scripts, a data pipeline which: